slougonza/COVID-19-Misinformation-Classificaton-System/README.md

-# This README is under construction but will be completed by 12/19/2021
+# This README is under construction until 12/19/2021

 # COVID-19-Misinformation-Classificaton-System